 - Intricate pocket designs for complete component protection

 - Plug Assist (PA) forming for strong deep pockets

 - High Definition (HD) male form die forming for sharp corners, flat bottoms and/or reduced tolerances

 - Critical dimensions are checked and monitored at regular intervals and recorded

-- Your choice of either single or cross wound supply reels
+- Your choice of either single or cross wound supply tape and reel

 - → ISO 9001:2015 certified

 - NAFTA compliant and made in the USA

 - Keaco embossed carrier tape meet the current EIA-481 and EIA-541 standards

 - We guarantee our products